Monash-FIT3170/2025W1-HansRoslinger/Documentation/Maintenance Plan.md

 1. Update the `project_id` in `np.tfvars` to the new desired project, [source](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/terraform/tfvars/np.tfvars#L1).
 This relates to infrastructure used for local development and testing.
 2. Update the `project_id` in `prod.tfvars` to the new desired project, [source](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/terraform/tfvars/prod.tfvars).
 This relates to infrastructure used for production environments
 3. Update the `project_id` found within the `bucket.ts` in the HansRoslinger application, [source](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/blob/main/HansRoslinger/GCP/bucket.ts#L3).
-This used by the application to source the correct project to push images to
+This used by the application to source the correct project to push Images to
 4. Update `GCLOUD_PROJECT_ID` in action secrets, [source](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/settings/secrets/actions).
 This is utilised by the workflows that deploy our production CloudRun.
 5. Update the `GCP_SA_KEY` in action secrets, [source](https://github.com/Monash-FIT3170/2025W1-HansRoslinger/settings/secrets/actions).
 This is utilised by the workflow in order to authenticate the SA to deploy the CloudRun services.
 Information on creating a service account key can be found [here](https://cloud.google.com/iam/docs/keys-create-delete)